 Do Research Joint Ventures Serve a Collusive Function?

-Every year thousands of firms are engaged in research joint ventures (RJV), where all knowledge gained through R&D is shared among members.
-Most of the empirical literature assumes members are non-cooperative in the product market.
-But many RJV members are rivals leaving open the possibility that firms may form RJVs to facilitate collusion.
-We exploit variation in RJV formation generated by a policy change that affects the collusive benefits but not the research synergies associated with an RJV.
-We estimate an RJV participation equation and find the decision to join is impacted by the policy change.
-Our results are consistent with research joint ventures serving a collusive function.
+Every year thousands of firms are engaged in research joint ventures (RJV), where knowledge gained through R&D is shared among members.
+Many members are rivals leaving open the possibility that firms form RJVs to facilitate product collusion.
+We exploit variation in RJV formation generated by a policy change that affects the collusive benefits but not the research synergies of a RJV.
+Estimates from our RJV participation equation indicate participation is impacted by the policy change.
+The magnitude is significant with an average drop in the probability of joining of 30%.
+Our results are consistent with RJVs serving a collusive function.

 Suggested Citation: Suggested Citation